manntalati/snap-scout-shop/README.md

 Specifically help people with buying the right items and the right time -- shopping is hard, let's make it easier

+## Ideas
+1. YOLO Object Detection
+  - Use yolov8n so it is trained on COCO dataset and train it additionally on DeepFashion2 & Logo2k+ for brands + clothes

 ## Steps

 1. YOLO Object Detection (specifically clothing detection) -> current step